 In our family, I was the overly sensitive one.
 Recently, I was recently rated high in intuition, feeling and perception, in a Myers-Briggs personality test.
 Fate had paired me off with a mother who had quite a thick hide.
 Small things upset me, and big things were crushing for my very soul.
 One instance was the near-death of a beloved brother when I was six.
-I tried to conceal my “weakness”; I took on the guilt for some things that were not my fault: even this brother’s accident.
-It meant that I grew up carrying heavy emotional baggage on my shoulders.
+I tried to conceal my “weakness”, and took on the guilt for some things that were not my fault.
+It meant that I grew up carrying heavy emotional baggage on my shoulders: even responsibility for this brother’s accident.

 Later on, after much work on my part, I was able to heal from my troubles.
 I even got rid of the “Black Dog” of depression, so that I could bring up my two children in a healthy environment.

-Later on, I learnt to have compassion for my mother, who suffered from “nerves” that were misunderstood symptoms in those days.
+Still much later on, I learnt to have compassion for my mother, who suffered from “nerves” that were misunderstood afflictions in those days.
 One of my main aims in writing is to destigmatise mental illness.

 Learning to have compassion

 Sometimes I’ve felt like The Idiot in the masterpiece by Dostoyevsky, because I’ve found it hard to give up on those who are suffering.
 The protagonist, Prince Myshkin, puts up with a lot, and comes across as being stupid; but he is the incarnation of compassion within the structure of the novel.
 The title is meant to be ironic.

 Learning from your own emotional struggles and rejections, is also how you learn to have compassion for others.
 This often starts in the home.
 If not, school days usually teach us about this all-important emotion.
 In fact, it’s often through suffering ourselves, that we learn to have compassion and sympathy for others.